computerundsound/cuLibrary/readme.md

     composer install computerundsound/culibrary

-You can see some examples in /_samples/
+### You can see some examples in /_samples/

 # Why this?
 This is a very(!) small library.
 I use it for little projects (often when I have only to build very small thinks like a vcard-page ore another onepage-tool)

-Highlights:
+## Highlights:

 * Save an Array to Database is only one line: $db->cuInsert($tableName, $accocArray);
 * Many other easy to use Database function like "cuSelectOneDataSet()", "cuUpdate()", "cuSelectAsArray()"
 * Easy MailInfo.
 * Save Flashmessages
+* Get standard Constants like AppRoot, HttpServerPath - etc...
+* MiniTemplateEngine
-*
+* Easy Debuginfo

 [Computer-Und-Sound](http://www.Computer-Und-Sound.de)